prrvchr/eMailerOOo/README.md

 ##### Available recipients:

 The recipients are selected using 2 buttons `Add all` and `Add` allowing respectively:
-- To add all recipients.
+- Either add the group of recipients selected from the `Address book` list.
+This allows during a mailing, that the modifications of the contents of the group are taken into account.
+A mailing list only accepts one group.
-- Add the selection, which can be multiple using the `CTRL` key.
+- Either add the selection, which can be multiple using the `CTRL` key.
+This selection is immutable regardless of the modification of the address book groups.

 ![smtpMailerOOo Merger screenshot 6][36]